Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-Sure, you might be able to get by briefly describing how that new batch of roast coffee beans you have just opened tastes, but when to conversion gets serious can you really keep up with the coffee terms your coffee peeps are blurting out.
+Sure, you might be able to get by briefly describing how that new batch of coffee beans you have just opened tastes, but when the conversion gets serious, can you keep up with the coffee terms your coffee peeps are blurting out.

-With so much coffee terminology out there it can often be a challenge to fully understand what your local barista or coffee roaster is talking about or you might even find it hard to fully understand this coffee blog as you navigate around.
+With so much coffee terminology out there, it can often be a challenge to fully understand what your local barista or coffee roaster is talking about, or you might even find it hard to comprehend this coffee blog as you navigate around.

 Coffee Terms Glossary